 Blockchain interoperability protocols are blockchains that focus on cross-chain interoperability.
 Unlike distinct blockchains that operate in isolation, interoperability protocols aim to bring together multiple blockchains that can interact seamlessly with one another.
 These protocols also make independent, siloed chains interoperable.

-Advantages of blockchain interoperability
+Advantages and disadvantages of blockchain interoperability

 Top interoperable blockchain projects